Corey Kluber Elbow Injury After Taking 102 MPH Line Drive Diagnosed as Fracture

 While Kluber's injury is obviously a concern for the Indians, Cleveland has other talented options in its starting rotation.
 Trevor Bauer finished sixth in the American League Cy Young voting a season ago, and Carlos Carrasco is coming off an excellent year as well.

-Should Kluber be forced to miss any starts, the Indians could turn to Cody Anderson as a spot starter.
+Assuming Kluber will be placed on the injured list, the Indians could turn to Cody Anderson as a spot starter.
 Injuries have hit a number of Cleveland's starting pitchers over the past few years, so shuffling the rotation isn't an unfamiliar spot for manager Terry Francona.